bhisaac/5eFP/5eFP-SRD.md

 |**Heavy Armor**|**Modifiers**|**Cost**|
 ||||
 |Full Plate|Disadvantage|12⛁|

-Armor listed with disadvantage imposes disadvantage to any ability check used for quick, agile, and stealthy actions while the armor is equipped.

-When wearing armor that is listed as having Max DEX +2, your Dexterity modifier can only modify your Armor Class (AC) by a maximum of +2.
-This means that if you have DEX +3 and you wear medium armor with Max DEX +2, you can only apply a +2 modifier to your AC, and the remaining +1 modifier is ignored.

 ### Getting Into and Out of Armor
 You may don or doff armor as part of completing a Rest (Short Rest).